OLD FORGE, PA

 - What Has Been Done to Clean Up the Site?

 On related pages:

 The 258-acre Lackawanna Refuse site is located in an area previously used for deep mining and strip mining in Lackawanna County, Pennsylvania.
 In 1973, the Pennsylvania Department of Environmental Resources (PADER) issued a permit to the site owner for the disposal of municipal and commercial waste in three strip-mine cuts, covering about 18 acres.
 Two of the strip-mine cuts contained commercial and municipal waste, and the third contained buried drums.
 PADER authorized an addendum for the disposal of sludge in 1978, but suspended the solid waste disposal permit later that year after discovering the unauthorized disposal of industrial and hazardous wastes.
 These activities contaminated sediment, groundwater and surface water with heavy metals and volatile organic compounds (VOCs).
 Following cleanup, operation and maintenance activities are ongoing.
-EPA took the site off the Superfund program’s National Priorities List (NPL) in 1999.
+EPA added the site to the National Priorities List (NPL) in 1983 and it was later deleted in 1999.

 What Is the Current Site Status?

 EPA has conducted several five-year reviews of the Site’s remedy.
 These reviews ensure that the remedies put in place protect public health and the environment, and function as intended by Site decision documents.
 The most recent, 2014 Five-Year Review (PDF), concluded that the remedy continues to be protective of human health and the environment.
 The next five-year review is scheduled for 2019.

 Activity and Use Limitations